perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 1 - Introduction to Windows Server 2016.md

 - Windows Server 2016 and its clients primarily use the **Transmission Control Protocol/Internet Protocol** (TCP/IP)

-> **TCP/IP** are a suite of protocols and utilities that support communication across LANs and the internet
+> **TCP/IP** are a suite of protocols and utilities that support communication across LANs and the Internet

 > A **Local Area Network (LAN)** is a network of computers in relatively close proximity